 5. You are not BuzzFeed.
 I’ve already written my thoughts on BuzzFeed before in case you aren’t sure how I feel.
 The thing is, love them or hate them, you are not them.
 So don’t try to be them by copying their played out style of reaction gif posts (which, by the way aren’t even original to BuzzFeed, they merely are guilty of abusing this format the most).
 Not to mention even in these stories (on and off BF) a majority of the gifs are contrived and overused.

 6. Using gifs = clearly pandering for pageviews.
 Because screw your readers and time spent crafting a story, instead have an intern scramble together 15 barely animated gifs of celebrities over-acting in response to an obvious cliché.
 Do you want a community who reads at a 6th grade level?
 Because that’s how you build a community of people who read at a 6th grade level.

 Let’s get to the exceptions: go check out NYT stories like this and NPR stories like this.
 These sites are using unique and amazing visuals that help tell their stories and clearly show gifs done right add quite a bit.
-You do see the differences between those examples and (yet another) reaction gif post with the same pictures of Honey Boo Boo, yes?
-If not I think you should be forced to take this simple test before you continue using the Internet:
+I hope you do see the differences between those examples and (yet another) reaction gif post with the same pictures of Honey Boo Boo.
+That is unless you are purely trying to appeal to 16 year olds (or adults with an equivalent maturity).